• Home

 Treatment of Stroke

-Treatment depends on type and speed of intervention.
+Treatment depends on the type and speed of intervention.

 Stabilize the Patient

-Stabilize the Patient:- Help them sit or lie on their side with head slightly elevated to aid breathing and prevent choking if vomiting; loosen tight clothing but do not give food, drink or medications.
-Note symptoms onset time precisely treatment eligibility.
-If stop breathing or become unresponsive, start CPR (hands only, 100 to 120 compressions/min.), then provides ambulances.
+Stabilize the Patient: – Help them sit or lie on their side with their head slightly elevated to aid breathing and prevent choking if vomiting; loosen tight clothing, but do not give food, drink, or medications.
+Note the symptoms’ onset time and treatment eligibility precisely.
+If they stop breathing or become unresponsive, start CPR (hands only, 100 to 120 compressions/min.), then call for ambulances.

 Prevention of Stroke